EnderNight/MoneyManager/README.md

 - [ ] Show a total as well as the amount of expenses and the amount of incomes
 - [x] Being able to export the list of expenses as a csv file
 - [x] Being able to import the list of expenses from a csv file

+## v0.1.2 objectives

+- [x] Keep track of expenses (amount, date, description)
+- [x] Show expenses as a list
+- [x] Show a total as well as the amount of expenses and the amount of incomes
+- [x] Being able to export the list of expenses as a csv file
+- [x] Being able to import the list of expenses from a csv file